If you have received your official notification of acceptance to one of the programs at Touro University Nevada, congratulations!

 Financial Aid: Be sure you have your financial aid in order.
 You can find out about funding your education and the costs by program.
 If you have questions, our financial aid office is here to help you in applying for scholarships, grants, federal aid and loans, but the responsibility to complete the process in a timely manner is yours.

 Orientation: This is one of the most important days on your journey to join TUN.
 On orientation day, you will have the chance to meet your classmates, faculty, staff and student organizations.
 Bring paper, pen, and laptop.

 TUN E-mail: At orientation, you will be assigned a TUN email address.
 This is the way that students, faculty, and staff communicate official information.

 Parking: Parking on campus is free in unreserved spaces.
-Students, faculty and staff are required to obtain a parking decal from Student Services to park on campus.
+Students, faculty and staff are required to obtain a parking decal from the Division of Student Affairs to park on campus.
 There are sufficient spaces for everyone.

 Lockers: Students may be issued lockers for personal use while enrolled at the university.
 No fee is charged for use of the lockers.
 Students must provide their own locks.
-Student Services will provide a locker assignment at orientation.
+The Division of Student Affairs will provide a locker assignment at orientation.

 Laptop computer: TUN requires students to purchase a laptop from the university and provides support for students using those laptops.

 Health Insurance: TUN requires students to enroll in TUN student health insurance.
 Watch your e-mail for information about how to enroll dependents or request an exception.